-In this workshop we will demonstrate how to introduce measurement and equity compensation issues to students using the Framework-based teaching across a range of IFRS classes in both the CA/CPA/equivalent and the MBA streams.
+In this workshop we will demonstrate how to teach a range of issues to students using the Framework-based teaching approach across a range of IFRS classes in both the CA/CPA/equivalent and the MBA streams.
 Those participating in the workshop will be expected to read the provided teaching material before the workshop so that they can actively participate in it.

 12:00 - Close